Back to top

 GBS Batch Run

 This service includes the preparation of individually MID-tagged reduced representation libraries and the sequencing on an Illumina NextSeq platform.
 Depending on your goals we offer the sequencing of different batch sizes as well as sequencing read lengths.
-The GBS Batch Runs makes sense in case larger batches of samples can be analysed in parallel.
+The GBS Batch Runs makes sense in case larger batches of samples can be analyzed in parallel.

 As the analysis of large and complex GBS datasets requires some specific knowledge in bioinformatics, we can run the basic analysis to identify SNPs in the dataset.
 The analysis will include the clustering of highly similar sequences for each sample (i.e. stacking), the identification of SNPs within samples as well as identifying SNP loci across the samples included in the study (i.e. catalogue construction).
 The results will be a table including the SNP call per locus and sample.

-In case that a reference genome is available for your species, the stack sequence cluster will be mapped on the genome allowing to get additional information on each SNPs' location.
+In case that a reference genome is available for your species, the stack sequence cluster will be mapped on the genome allowing you to get additional information on each SNPs' location.

 Our standard output file is the VCF (Variant Call Format).
 In case you need a specific file format for further analysis, contact us and we will find a solution for you.